The theory of manipulations of pure state asymmetry: basic tools and equivalence classes of states under symmetric operations: Preliminaries

+Next we consider symmetric operations.
+First note that the \textnormal{U}(1)-invariant unitaries are those that are diagonal in the $\{|m\rangle: m\in \{-j,-j+1,\cdots j\} \}$ basis and are therefore of the form

-These U(1)-invariant unitaries all commute with each other.
-This happens because we have assumed there is no multiplicity.
-In general when eigenvalues of number operator are degenerate U(1)-invariant unitaries do not necessarily commute with each other and can have more complicated structure.
-Clearly using these U(1)-invariant unitaries we cannot transform one arbitrary state to another.
-For example we cannot transform $|0\rangle$ to $(|0\rangle+|1\rangle)/\sqrt{2}$: The first state is a symmetric state while the second has some asymmetry.
+These unitaries all commute with each other.
+(Note, however, that if there is multiplicity in the representations, then the U(1)-invariant unitaries have a more complicated structure and do not necessarily commute with each other.) \blk

+Now one can easily see that using U(1)-invariant unitaries we cannot transform one arbitrary state to another.
+For example, we cannot transform $|0\rangle$ to $(|0\rangle+|1\rangle)/\sqrt{2}$: The first state is a symmetric state while the second has some asymmetry.
 Similarly we can easily see that $(|0\rangle+|1\rangle)/\sqrt{2}$ cannot be transformed to $(|2\rangle+|3\rangle)/\sqrt{2}$ using U(1)-invariant unitaries.
-However the latter transformation is possible using a U(1)-covariant transformation.
-Consider the quantum operation $\mathcal{E}$ with the following property: $\mathcal{E}(|n\rangle\langle{m}|)=|n+2\rangle\langle{m+2}|$.
-We can easily check that it is a legitimate quantum operation, i.e., it is linear, completely positive and trace-preserving.
-Moreover we can see that it is U(1)-covariant, that is, for all $\rho$,
+However, this transformation \emph{is} possible using a U(1)-covariant channel.
+Consider the quantum operation $\mathcal{E}$ described by the following Kraus operators: